Soumeh/Github-Action-Testing/README.md

 # About

 **Rolling Stones** is an equipment progression overhaul mod that replaces attribute upgrading enchantments with unique upgrades.

-Planned features include:
-- Removing attribute upgrade enchantments (and mending)
-- Upgrading equipment attributes using Smithing Stones
+# Features

-# Upgrade Materials
+## Upgrade Materials

 | Upgrade    | Item        |
 |------------|-------------|